 Enter your ZIP code to see the best rates in your area:

-Typical Illinois home insurance premiums sit comfortably below the national average, but the increasing age of Illinois homes and an upswing in severe storms could shift this balance.
-And as the cost of homeowners claims continues to rise, it’s more important than ever to make sure you get the best possible rate.
+Typical Illinois home insurance premiums sit comfortably below the national average — but the increasing age of Illinois homes and an upswing in severe storms could shift this balance.
+And as the cost of homeowners claims continues to rise, it’s more important than ever to make sure you get the best possible rate on your policy.

-There are many factors that determine your homeowners insurance premiums, including the age of your home, any previous claims, and your creditworthiness.
-Each company weighs these factors differently, so the only way to find out which company will offer you the best deal is to get quotes from several providers.
+There are many factors that determine homeowners insurance premiums, including the age of your home, previous claims you’ve made, and your creditworthiness.
+Each company weighs these considerations differently, so the only way to find your best rate is to compare quotes from several providers.
 We’ve evaluated coverage, customer support, and company ratings for the top five providers in Illinois to get you started.

 How We Found the Best Homeowners Insurance in Illinois